Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 This creates a dog-chasing-its-tail-situation in the classroom: the fewer students practice speaking, the less they will want to talk; the less they want to talk, the more difficult will the development of speaking skills become.

-Language teaching software such as Sanako Connect provides a useful tool to get around these obstacles, allowing easy integration of speaking-based tasks into everyday classroom life.
+Language teaching and learning technology tools such as Sanako Connect provides a useful tool to get around these obstacles, allowing easy integration of speaking-based tasks into everyday classroom life.
 Sanako Connect is a cloud-based language lab software for teaching in the classroom or remotely.
 One of the main objectives of Connect is to maximize the time students spend practicing fluency-based speaking tasks.

 Particularly useful features are the recording functions that are designed especially for language teaching and learning.
 With Sanako Connect, language instructors can create oral language assessments and exercises in minutes and allow students to work on those tasks in real-time or leave the session open for continuous self-study.

 In this way, Sanako Connect provides students with a personalized space in which to practice speaking skills at their own pace, balancing accuracy, complexity, and fluency.
 Connect thus removes some of the obstacles that might arise while practicing speaking tasks in the traditional classroom: the embarrassment of speaking in front of a crowd, and the fear of making mistakes.